Vegetarian Dirty Rice Recipe: Easy Plant-Based Creole Dish with Step-by-Step Guide

-If you're looking for a hearty, flavorful dish that’s meat-free but full of umami and spice, look no further than this dirty rice vegetarian recipe.
-It might not sound glamorous, but dirty rice is a Southern comfort classic—typically loaded with spices, organ meats, and aromatics.
-We’ve given it a plant-based twist that’s just as satisfying and twice as fun.
+If you're looking for a hearty, flavorful dish that's meat-free but full of umami and spice, look no further than this vegetarian dirty rice recipe.
+It's a plant-based twist on the Southern classic, using mushrooms and lentils to deliver authentic Creole flavor without any meat.

 Dish Type Main Protein Spice Level Texture Profile Vegan-Friendly